lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

   1. If len(ctx) > 255:
       return error

-  2. Compute the Message representative M'.
+  2. Compute the Message representative `M'`.
      As in FIPS 204, len(ctx) is encoded as a single unsigned byte.
      Randomize the message representative